 How to find hidden Applications

-As a matter of fact, some of your apps don't show up in either Finder or Launchpad.
+Some of your apps don't show up in either Finder or Launchpad.
 Such apps could be small supporting programs or intentionally stealth software.
 But as the saying goes, there's no lock without a key.
-There are tools to see your hidden apps and folder and some are even free to download, like CleanMyMac X by MacPaw.
+There are tools to see your hidden apps and folder, and some are even free to download, like CleanMyMac X by MacPaw.

 This highly popular tool comes with a tool called "Space Lens."
 This is another way to find your Applications folder if you don't like browsing the Finder.
 With its help, you can visualize your entire storage and uncover all your files and folders.